 The Child Custody Hearing

 Most child custody hearings are relatively informal.
-The judge will ask each party several questions to determine whether or not they understand the terms of the parenting agreement and whether any disputes remain.
-If the parties have come up with a valid parenting agreement, it will be finalized into a court order.
+The judge will ask each party several questions to determine whether they understand the terms of the parenting agreement.
+They will ask whether any disputes remain.
+If the parties have come up with a valid parenting agreement, there will be a court order.

 Legal Advice for Parenting Agreements

 It is important to have a parenting agreement to provide clear guidance for child custody.
-An experienced attorney can help you negotiate an agreement and represent you in any custody disputes.
-Get help today and find an experienced family law attorney near you.
+An experienced attorney can help you negotiate an agreement and represent you in any custody or visitation disputes.